Yohana21-del/GO2COD_PP_03/README.md

 Python Alarm Clock
 This is a simple alarm clock application written in Python.
 It allows users to set an alarm for a specific time, and when that time is reached, it plays a beep sound and displays a message to wake up.

 Features
 Set an alarm for any specific time today or tomorrow.
 Plays a beep sound when the alarm time is reached.
-Automatically sets the alarm for the next day if the specified time has already passed.
+Automatic adjustment for the next day if the specified time has already passed.
 Requirements
 Python 3.x
 winsound module (built-in for Windows)